xieve/musicord/README.md

 A simple music-bot to stream from YouTube written in Lua with the [Discordia](https://github.com/SinisterRectus/Discordia) and the [youtube-dl](https://rg3.github.io/youtube-dl/) library

 ## Installation
 First, follow the instructions [here](https://github.com/SinisterRectus/Discordia#installation) to install Discordia and [here](https://github.com/SinisterRectus/Discordia/wiki/Voice#acquiring-audio-libraries) to aquire the audio libraries Discordia-Voice needs, [here](https://rg3.github.io/youtube-dl/) you can download youtube-dl for your platform, run ```lit install creationix/coro-split``` in your bash/commandline and finally download main.lua in the folder where you installed everything else.
-To start the bot, just execute ```luvit main.lua```.
+To start the bot, just execute ```luvit main.lua TOKEN```, where TOKEN is your bot's token that you get after creating a discord application online.

 ## Available commands:
 - ``audio.play URL``      for playing single videos